aterlo/afxdp-rs/README.md

 ## Sample Programs

-There are two sample programs in `examples/`:
+There are several programs in `examples/`:

 * `l2fwd-1link`: Receives frames on a single link/queue, swaps the MAC and writes back to the same link/queue.
 This is roughly like the kernel xdpsock_user.c sample program in l2fwd mode.
 * `l2fwd-2link`: Receives frames from two link/queue pairs (separate devices) and forwards the frames to the opposite link.
+* `l2fwd-2link-multicore`: Multi-core/multi-queue version of l2fwd-2link.
+* `dump`: Receives frames on a single link/queue, parses with Pnet and prints packet.
+* `rxdrop`: Receives packets on one or more links and queues and drops then while counting and printing the packet rate.

 You can run with `cargo run --release --example <example_name> -- [example options]` to see a list of options run `cargo run --release --example <example_name> -- --help`